And you may ask yourself, "Well... how did I get here?"

 -The Clio Award from 1982

-My voice got noticed and one day I got a call from another CKCU colleague who now worked upstairs in our building.
-SVP was creating on the 2nd floor at 126 York St. CHEZ was on the fifth floor.
-CHEZ-FM, the progressive 100,000 watt FM powerhouse was looking for on air staff.
+My ad voice got noticed and one day I got a call from another CKCU colleague who now worked upstairs in our building.
+SVP was creating on the 2nd floor at 126 York St. CHEZ was parked on the fifth floor.
+CHEZ-FM, the progressive 100,000 watt FM powerhouse was sniffing for on air people.
 I was a tough negotiator ( or so I delude myself) and made sure that I didn’t have to “sell out” and play the music I didn’t like.
-What a quaint idea when i think of it now.
+I laugh at it now ... what a quaint idea.
 Playing the music you liked.
-Somehow it was agreed that I got to pick my own music and in fact that would be the case more or less, for about a decade.
+But the times being what they were, it was agreed that I got to pick my own music and in fact that would be the case more or less, for about a decade.

 -Huey and Me

 CHEZ gradually gave the competitive market more credit than it likely deserved and it was decided we would reduce ourselves to one area of the music sandbox called Classic Rock.
 With the passing of time I can appreciate how this made perfect business sense but as someone who still loved discovering and supporting new music it was tough to get fully behind the decision.
 All at once my incredible passion was more like just a decent job.
-I was still busy voicing more than my share of ads for the radio station and at this point was popular enough as a voice artist that I was approached by the top agency in the city.
-I started working with all kinds of different creative people outside of my radio gig.
+I was still busy voicing more than my share of ads for the radio station and at this point was popular enough as a voice artist that I was approached by the top agency in the city to be on their roster.
+I started working with all kinds of different creative people outside of radio.
 One of the best aspects of radio was the diversity of the day to day.
-I was kept very busy representing the radio station in the 15 years I was on air.
+I was kept very busy "being" the radio station in the 15 years I was on air.

 Public speaking and making conversation became second nature.
 One night, introducing Ozzy Osbourne at the Civic Center and the next morning part of a grade 8 classroom discussion at career day.
-Radio in most markets is fickle.
-Hero to zero can be real quick.
+Radio in most markets can be fickle.
+Hero to zero.
 One should always have his antenna tuned to this reality.
 Many peers had to move around a lot to hold onto their gigs.
 My time in radio was mostly great and I was one of the lucky ones to have landed at CHEZ-FM when I did.
 All things must pass though.
 The family connection of the place, forged over 2 decades and market forces could no longer be reconciled.
 Media consolidation came as a relief for me in the name of Rogers Inc. I was one of the first ones out the door.
 By this point another opportunity had already made itself known to me.
-I was rescued by an organization where music discovery would be valued and my love affair with music could be rekindled.
-Galaxie was an idea when I joined the CBC.
+I was rescued by an organization where music discovery would be valued and my love affair with music would be rekindled.
+Pay Audio was the link between Radio and the Spotify type delivery services today.
+Galaxie was just an idea when I joined the CBC.
 It was an embryonic concept that we developed into 30 channels of music.
 It would be sold to carriers like Bell, Videotron and Shaw cable.
 Galaxie was well outside the traditional media silos at CBC.
 In hindsight, I recognize what a lucky stroke that was.
 We would have been crushed by the rigidity and stricture of CBC Radio.
-Galaxie had a year’s grace to conceive, then test, then grow a team to support its ability to build a deep programmed catalogue of music of many genres for our customers.
+Galaxie had a year’s grace to conceive, then test, then grow a team to support the ability to build a deep programmed catalogue of music of many genres for our customers.
+I got to be the architect of this music machine!
 When I think back, it was my good fortune that CHEZ turned “corporate” when it did.
-It forced me to get very good at automated music scheduling through software called Selector.
+It forced me to get very good at programming music using software called Selector.
 In fact I ended up being a bilingual consultant for Selector for a few years.
 Selector was to become a key component of the success of Galaxie.
-A classic example of how opportunity lies inside every moment.
+Initially I had resisted being given a "playlist" by a machine for my afternoon show, but this is a classic example of how opportunity lies inside every moment.
 You just have to be open to it and let it happen.
 For the next 13 years Galaxie gave me the freedom to love music and work with like minded people out of my home studio.
 It also afforded me the flexibility to delve deeper into the voicework world.
 My non trad schedule allowed for out of town sessions as well.
 When you read script for a living, you invariably end up being an editor or script massage artist.
 I have written and edited scripts for clients over the years and my capacity to communicate in both French and English allows me to understand a message and deliver it in the best way.

 -Mike the builder